Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 How to create an EFI boot screen vBIOS for Apple Late 2009 to Mid 2011 iMac systems using AMD MXM graphics cards

-Following the guide of this [thread](https://forums.macrumors.com/threads/2011-imac-graphics-card-upgrade.1596614/post-17425857) owners of Apple iMac models built in 2009-2011 with MXM slot graphics cards can replace the original ATI mode either with Nvidia or AMD cards.
+Following the guide of this [thread](https://forums.macrumors.com/threads/2011-imac-graphics-card-upgrade.1596614/post-17425857) owners of Apple iMac models built in 2009-2011 with MXM slot graphics cards can replace the original ATI card either with Nvidia Kepler or mor modern AMD cards.
 While there has been a lot of success offering an EFI boot screen with NVIDIA cards development stuck with the AMD cards.
 This repository decribes tools, sources, methods, and limitations of the current development.

 ## iMac models supported

 This repository is limited to this six iMac models published from 2009 to 2011:

-iMac10,1 Late 2009 A1312 27 inch
+- iMac10,1 Late 2009 A1312 27 inch

-iMac11,1 Late 2009 A1312 27 inch
+- iMac11,1 Late 2009 A1312 27 inch
-iMac11,2 Mid 2010 A1311 21.5 inch
+- iMac11,2 Mid 2010 A1311 21.5 inch
-iMac11,3 Mid 2010 A1312 27 inch
+- iMac11,3 Mid 2010 A1312 27 inch

-iMac12,1 Mid 2011 A1311 21.5 inch
+- iMac12,1 Mid 2011 A1311 21.5 inch
-iMac12,2 Mid 2011 A1312 27 inch
+- iMac12,2 Mid 2011 A1312 27 inch

 Note: It might be possible to inlcude the iMac9,1 Mid 2009 A1225 24 inch and iMac10,1 Mid 2009 A3111 21,5 inch model to this list.
 Both systems were equipped with MXM slots and MXM graphics cards.